 The photo above is a snapshot of my hen house and potting shed taken from the back door across my backyard and patio.
 The image at the bottom shows the fruitless plum in full bloom.
-The chickens have access to the almond orchard out their back gate.
+The chickens have access to the plum and almond orchard out their back gate.
 On most rainy days I keep the pen secure.

 Education is our goal.
 I try to meet that goal on my pages called: Rural Life Lessons.
 I can't wait to share thoughts, processes, and knowledge concerning animal care, feeding and housing.
 We'll share product use, and make sure products are evaluated for practicality.